EmeraldBlock/LIT-CTF-2022-writeups/misc/Geoguessr-Hard.md

 The picture also had a very faded 2017 copyright on it, implying the image was from Street View.
 ![image](https://user-images.githubusercontent.com/64328893/181108745-5492613b-8d86-469f-9c5b-ccdbd7dbbe37.png)

 Welp, we still have three decently-big countries, what are we supposed to do now?
-[This YT video](https://www.youtube.com/watch?v=v7IgkogkAZc) one of our teammates found (I'm not LexMACS so that's not a rickroll by the way :D) helped with some insight on how to search.
-Going back to the Street View bit from earlier, we realized only Senegal had street view.
+But going back to the Street View bit from earlier, we realized only Senegal had street view.

-*Cue the random pin drops* And after looking through Street View for a bit, we found the exact building!!
+*Cue the random pin drops* And somehow, dropping in Tambacounda, we found the exact building!!

 Also, big brain moment predicting the country two days before we actually solved it o:
 <img width="1250" alt="image" src="https://user-images.githubusercontent.com/64328893/181109502-4c24e3f6-6052-44c2-b5c6-b3b5d6827bb1.png">